postcss/postcss-import/README.md

 A function to transform the content of imported files.
 Take one argument (file content) & should return the modified content.

+#### rewriteurls

+Type: `Boolean`
+Default: `true`

+If this option is set to true, then relative urls in imported stylesheets will be modified to be relative from the new parent file.

 #### Example with some options

 ```js